Chapter 4

 Mártuka

-Márta Ehrlich was born on September 27, 1919, but since her birth was not recorded till the following day, her birthday would eventually be celebrated on the 28th.
+Márta Ehrlich was born on September 27, 1919; but since her birth was not recorded till the following day, her birthday would eventually be celebrated on the 28th.

-"Tomorrow you will be six months old," József might remark.
-"Let's see how much you developed since last I wrote in this book," and he would go on to describe what Márta ate for lunch, or how much she enjoyed rocking herself back and forth on all fours.
-Matild might mention taking the baby in her buggy out for a walk every day, and how Márta loved going out just like her mother: "Now all day long you say 'bye-bye, go bye-bye.'"
+For the first three months of Márta’s life virtually nothing got recorded.
+During the next three months, though József and Matild would each make many Diary entries, their observations were in no way unusual or extraordinary for new parents with a firstborn child.
+“Tomorrow you will be six months old,” József might remark.
+“Let’s see how much you developed since last I wrote in this book,” and he would go on to describe what Márta ate for lunch, or how much she enjoyed rocking herself back and forth on all fours.
+Matild might mention taking the baby in her buggy out for a walk every day, and how Márta loved going out just like her mother: “Now all day long you say ‘bye-bye, go bye-bye.’”

 In November 1919 the Romanians withdrew from thoroughly-plundered Budapest, and Admiral Horthy led in his army, telling the Lord Mayor that “we shall forgive this criminal city.”

-The Budapest Spirit was the White Hungarians's whipping boy: Bolsheviks, organized labor, Freemasons, and Jews were all prominent on their hit list.
-Miklós Horthy, admiral in a country that now lacked both navy and seaport, was named Regent for the King who remained in exile—and Karl was forcibly kept there too, even being shot at by Horthy's troops when he tried to reclaim the Hungarian throne.
+The Budapest Spirit was the White Hungarians’s whipping boy: Bolsheviks, organized labor, Freemasons and Jews were all prominent on their hit list.
+Miklós Horthy, admiral in a country that now lacked both navy and seaport, was named Regent for the King who remained in exile—and Karl was forcibly kept there too, even being shot at by Horthy’s troops when he tried to reclaim the Hungarian throne.

 For awhile, ironically, the situation in Romania was different.
-Rather than agree to the Peace Treaty's minorities clause, which explicitly obligated Romania to recognize its Jews as citizens, Prime Minister Bratianu resigned; but a conciliatory coalition then took power, signed the treaty and agreed to observe its provisions.
+Rather than agree to the Peace Treaty’s minorities clause, which explicitly obligated Romania to recognize its Jews as citizens, Prime Minister Bratianu resigned; but a conciliatory coalition took power, signed the treaty and agreed to observe its provisions.

-However much the Transylvanian Jews might despise Romania and long to be reunited with Hungary, it must have seemed (could it be possible?) that things might actually be working out, after all, for the best.
+However much the Transylvanian Jews might despise Romania and long to be reunited with Hungary, it must have seemed—could it be possible?—that things might actually be working out, after all, for the best.

-Then in March 1920 King Ferdinand dismissed the coalition and had it replaced by a strong authoritarian government, one which rejected social reform and denounced the opposition as "Jewish-dominated leftists," alien and pro-Communist.
+Then in March 1920 King Ferdinand dismissed the coalition and had it replaced by a strong authoritarian government, one which rejected social reform and denounced the opposition as “Jewish-dominated leftists,” alien and pro-Communist.
 In Transylvania there was no immediate change in Jewish status, though the government and bureaucracy had undergone wholesale Romanization.
-But the Transylvanian Jews, with their historic and cultural ties to the hated Magyars, were suspected of "irredentism," and their lives and activities were very soon to be restricted.
+But the Transylvanian Jews, with their historic and cultural ties to the hated Magyars, were suspected of “irredentism”; and their lives and activities were very soon to be restricted.

 Extracts from Márta’s Diary, translated from the original Hungarian:

 1920 April 5.
 Last week for one day you ran a temperature and we were worried, but thank heaven nothing worse developed.
 You have a habit, my little girl, the only way you can sleep in your little bed is if you lay on your tummy with your face buried in the little pillow.
 Sometimes we try to turn you over on your back, but you put up a fight and start to holler, so we have to let it go.
-I think, my sweet, that's why you never had a stomach ache....
-[József]
+I think, my sweet, that’s why you never had a stomach ache… [József]

 1920 April 10.
 Yesterday you were a naughty little girl.
 Sorry I have to say such a thing of you my dear.
 We went for a long walk, the three of us, and by late afternoon we got home.
 As soon as we stepped into the house, you started to scream and cried as hard as you could.
 Mommy picked you up and took all your clothes off to see what’s wrong, found nothing.
 She tried to feed you, but you wouldn’t take anything, so back you went in the buggy and we had coffee and cake, and you just hollered while we ate.
 So out we went for another stroll in the park, and lo and behold our daughter stopped crying and started to laugh and be happy.
 Well, wasn’t that naughty?